connexcs/docs/docs/sip-devices.md

 ## Add SIP Device
 To add a new SIP device:

-2. Click **:material-plus:**.
+1. Click :material-plus:.
-4. Specify the MAC / IMIE / UUID to directly provision a customer device.
+2. Specify the MAC / IMIE / UUID to directly provision a customer device.
 (MAC: Media Access Control Address, IMEI: International Mobile Equipment Identity, UUID: Universally Unique Identifier)
 3. Select the customer and enter any required information.
 4. At the bottom of the edit screen, there is a **`Edit Device Item`** button that allows you to configure the Line #, Display Name, CLI, and other settings.
-4. Click **`Save`**.
+5. Click **`Save`**.

     ![alt text][sip-device]

-!!! **Info:** "Advanced provisioning"-
+!!! info "Advanced provisioning"
     Use the **Vars** field to configure custom parameters such as shared line extensions and customer Phonebook.

 ## View and edit Device